ferniegram/harbour-ferniegram/README.md

 ## Contribute

 If you want to contribute bug fixes, improvements, new features etc. please create a pull request (PR).
 PRs are always welcome and will be reviewed as soon as possible, but may take some time. :)

-## Credits

-This project uses

-- The Telegram Database Library (TDLib) - available on [GitHub.com](https://github.com/tdlib/td).
-Thanks for making it available under the conditions of the Boost Software License 1.0!
-Details about the license of TDLib in [its license file](https://github.com/tdlib/td/blob/master/LICENSE_1_0.txt).
-- Emoji parsing and artwork by [Twitter Emoji (Twemoji)](http://twitter.github.io/twemoji/), copyright 2018 Twitter, Inc and other contributors, Code licensed under the [MIT License](http://opensource.org/licenses/MIT), Graphics licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- Animated sticker parsing and animation by [rlottie](https://github.com/Samsung/rlottie), copyright 2020 Samsung Electronics Co., Ltd. and [other contributors](https://github.com/Samsung/rlottie/blob/master/AUTHORS), Code licensed under the [MIT License](https://github.com/Samsung/rlottie/blob/master/licenses/COPYING.MIT), some rlottie components [licensed under other licenses](https://github.com/Samsung/rlottie/blob/master/COPYING).
-- Reverse geocoding for location attachments by [OpenStreetMap Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim).

-Thanks to the maintainers of the used components and - again - all contributors to Fernschreiber!